openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 If you don't plan on running a graphical user interface on your Raspberry Pi, you can download the 'lite' version of Raspbian [here](https://downloads.raspberrypi.org/raspbian_lite_latest); the image is much smaller and will download and write to your SD card more quickly.

 If you require a full graphical user interface on your Raspberry Pi, download the latest version of Raspbian [here](http://downloads.raspberrypi.org/raspbian_latest).
+The latest version downloads.raspberrypi.org/raspbian/release_notes.txt has this note: 2016-11-25:
+  * SSH disabled by default; can be enabled by creating a file with name "ssh" in boot partition

 Make sure to extract the disk .img from the ZIP file.
 If you downloaded the full GUI version above, note that the large size of the Raspbian Jessie image means its .zip file uses a different format internally, and the built-in unzipping tools in some versions of Windows and MacOS cannot handle it.
 The file can be successfully unzipped with [7-Zip](http://www.7-zip.org/) on Windows and [The Unarchiver](https://itunes.apple.com/us/app/the-unarchiver/id425424353?mt=12) on Mac (both are free).
 You can also unzip it from the command line on a Mac, by opening the Terminal application, navigating to the directory where you download the ZIP file, and typing `unzip <filename.zip>`.